 I have taught undergraduate courses for many years, so I have experience with students of every background and every situation.
 I understand the different kinds of challenges that students can have in grasping concepts and putting them together.
 I have also worked as a curator at a large science museum, where I developed programs and exhibits to bring scientific education to audiences of all levels of interest and experience.
 That makes me more than just another tutor reading to you from a book or lecturing to you...I try to find ways to not only get you through your studying, but help you find ways to get genuinely interested in what you're learning - find the fun!

-I'm available flexible hours during the week, including nights, for on-site tutoring sessions.
-However, I am not available on Mondays or Wednesdays after 3:00 or Sundays after 5:00.
+I'm available flexible hours during the week, including nights and weekends, for on-site or online tutoring sessions.
 Feel free to contact me with questions on any subject in science (I can help you with your English writing too!) and I'll be happy to discuss how I might be able to help you!

 Education & Certification